julienisbet/alchemy-plants/README.md

    * Check if there are any plants in local storage, if not, load the seed data
 2. On click -- "Add New Plant" -- can just be a normal link to `/add`
 3. On click -- "Remove plant"
-3. On submit -- plant form
+3. On submit -- Plant Form
    * Add plant to local storage with defaults for waterLevel

 ### Backlog